 Changes That Occur to the Aging Brain: What Happens When We Get Older

 It's no secret that our bodies change as we grow older.
-Over time, we feel aches and pains in joints we once used to spring up and out of bed in the morning.
-But in addition to our bodies changing as they grow older, our brains are also constantly transforming throughout our lives—and it’s not as simple as you might think.
+Over time, we feel aches and pains in the joints we once used to spring up and out of bed in the morning.
+But in addition to our bodies changing as they grow older, our brains are constantly transforming throughout our lives—and it’s not as simple as you might think.
 Some functions like memory, processing speed, and spatial awareness deteriorate as we age, but other skills like verbal abilities and abstract reasoning actually improve.

 Why does this happen, though?
 And what does the changing nature of our most complex organ tell us about our aging selves and our aging population from a public health perspective?

 In the early years of life, the brain forms more than a million new neural connections every second.
 By the age of 6, the size of the brain increases to about 90% of its volume in adulthood.

 Then, in our 30s and 40s, the brain starts to shrink, with the shrinkage rate increasing even more by age 60.
 Like wrinkles and gray hair that start to appear later in life, the brain's appearance starts to change, too.
 And our brain’s physical morphing means that our cognitive abilities will become altered.
 The following changes normally occur as we get older:

 Brain mass: While brain volume decreases overall with age, the frontal lobe and hippocampus - specific areas of the brain responsible for cognitive functions - shrink more than other areas.

 The frontal lobes are located directly behind the forehead.
 They are the largest lobes in the human brain and are considered to be the human behavior and emotional control centers for our personalities.